 Cialis is a tablet that works like Viagra.
 Cialis contains tadalafil.
 It increases blood flow to your penis making it easier to get and keep an erection.
 The difference between Cialis and Viagra is the time they are effective for.
 Cialis works for up to 36 hours.
 This means that if you’re sexually stimulated during this time, it’ll help you get an erection.
 Some common side effects of Cialis include headaches, dizziness, heartburn, or muscle pain.

 You should always speak to a healthcare professional before taking any medication to make sure it’s the right treatment for you.

 You can request Priligy, EMLA, Viagra, or Cialis online from ZAVA.
 Our service is quick and easy to use – just follow these simple steps:

 - Fill out a short online assessment about your health and lifestyle

-- Place an order for your preferred treatment option
+- Select your preferred treatment option

-- Your assessment will be checked by a Zava doctor to see if it’s right for you
+- Your assessment will be checked by a ZAVA doctor to see if it’s right for you

 - encourage you to discuss any relationship issues you or your partner may feel you have, and give their advice about how you can resolve them